networkandcode/networkandcode.github.io/_posts/owaspjuiceshop/2021-08-07-owasp-juice-shop-run-as-container.md

 ---
-title: owasp juice shop >  run as container
+title: "owasp juice shop >  run as container"
-categories: owasp juice shop
+categories: "owasp juice shop"
 ---

 Let's run the juice shop as a docker container on our local system, you should have already